©Photo by iStock: Arisara_Tongdonnoi

 Antibiotics are sold under medical prescription and are, in most cases, covered by health insurance.
 Adapalene gel was the first topical antibiotic to be covered by insurance in Japan.
 Like most retinoid treatments, it can have adverse side effects, including skin dryness and flakiness.
 However, if your doctor believes it’s right for you, applying adapalene on the affected area could reduce inflammation and scarring for a moderate price tag.

-Despite its popularity overseas, Adapalene is not the most frequently indicated treatment in Japan, where many doctors recommend Japanese products instead.
+Despite its popularity overseas, Adapalene is not the most frequently indicated treatment in Japan.
+Many doctors recommend Japanese products instead.
 A popular alternative is Zebiax lotion, which contains ozenoxacin, a drug with similar properties to adapalene.

-If your doctor determines oral antibiotics to be the best option for you, you will visit them often to track your progress and to receive your next batch of medication—you’re usually given about a month’s worth of treatment at a time.
-Commonly prescribed oral antibiotics in Japan include minocycline, roxithromylin and metronidazole.
+Suppose your doctor determines oral antibiotics to be the best option for you.
+In that case, you will visit them often to track your progress and to receive your next batch of medication—you’re usually given about a month’s worth of treatment at a time.
+Commonly prescribed oral antibiotics in Japan include minocycline, roxithromycin and metronidazole.

-Compared to general dermatology clinics, specialized skin clinics in Japan offer a wider array of services, like BHA chemical peelings, laser therapy, photo facials and oral retinoids like isotretinoin, to name a few.
+Compared to general dermatology clinics, specialized skin clinics in Japan offer a wider array of services, such as BHA chemical peelings, laser therapy, photo facials and oral retinoids like isotretinoin.

 Most of the services offered in these clinics are not covered by health insurance, though.
 Additionally, some charge a considerable fee not just for consultations but also for having you do a preliminary check-up or blood test.
 Make sure to inquire about costs before scheduling your first visit.

-Despite their often hefty cost, these clinics can help patients who are looking for a specific treatment or for those who want to see results fast.
+Despite their often hefty cost, these clinics can help patients who are looking for a specific treatment or who want to see results quickly.

 If you want to pamper yourself and improve your skin texture, visiting a beauty salon may be the relaxing and invigorating experience you’re looking for.

-Beauty salon services like micro-needling and facial spas render mostly cosmetic improvements and will in no way cure a skin disorder, but they may help you clear your mind as well as your skin, a win-win situation as long as your doctor approves of it.
+Beauty salon services like micro-needling and facial spas only improve the appearance of the skin.
+They will not cure a skin disorder.
+However, they may help you clear your mind and your skin, a win-win situation as long as your doctor approves of it.

 Acne affects the quality of life of many and is underestimated by most.
 If your skin is making you uneasy, reach out to a doctor.
 Treating acne, as challenging as it is everywhere in the world, can be affordable and effective in Japan.